soumaiabouh/smart-grid-privacy-enhancing-system/m1/Domain.md

 - Onzo was formed in the early days of this policy (2015-2020 UK transition to smart meters).
 "The Smart Meter Implementation Program (SMIP) lays the legal framework in the United Kingdom so that a smart gas and electricity meter, along with an in-home display, can be installed in every household by 2020.
 Intended to reduce household energy consumption by 5–15%, the SMIP represents the world's largest and most expensive smart meter rollout.
 The SMIP will involve installing a combined 104 million pieces of new equipment, including separate electricity and gas meters, in-home display (IHD) monitors and wireless communications networks (Lewis and Kerr, 2014).
 The combined total cost is expected to be at least £11 billion, or more than £200 per household (Rose and Thed, 2014)." [[3](https://static4.arrow.com/-/media/arrow/files/pdf/0821/te_trend-paper-smart-metering_0521_en.pdf)].

 ## Research Method
-_A research method section that describes, precisely enough to be replicated, the procedures you have followed to collect your data._

 We began our research with searches using phrases like "smart meter privacy concerns", "privacy of energy consumption data", and "smart grid technology."
 These searches brought up a range of materials, including articles, industry reports, and studies from academic journals and news outlets.
 We went through these documents to get a broad understanding of smart meter technology, its uses, and its effects.